 My Adcom amplifier keeps playing music for a long time after I hit the power switch.
 Is that normal?

 Yes.
 Again this is because there is no speaker protection relay, and so the speakers remain connected as the power supply capacitors slowly drain to zero.

-DC offset should be measured with the input shorted.
+DC offset should be measured with the input shorted, or a preamp connected and powered on.
+Having the input shorted simulates the effect of having a low-impedance source like a preamp connected.
 (You can make a shorting plug from an old patch cord, just cut the wire about 1″ long and solder the wires together.)

 - GFA-535, 545, 555 MKI.
 Normal from the factory is about 40mV.
 With a pair of carefully matched input transistors, such as the ones I sell, you can expect less than 20mV.
 If you see much more than 50mV the amplifier should be checked out.